Franchy Cordero: Scouting report

-Cordero is considered to have elite speed, leading all the minor leagues in triples in 2016 and 2017, and ranking in the top 3% of qualified major league players in sprint speed in 2017.
-He has also shown elite power, ranking 35th in average batted ball exit velocity in 2017, and 20% of his batted balls exiting at or above 105 mph.
+Cordero was once considered to have elite speed, leading all the minor leagues in triples in 2016 and 2017, and ranking in the top 3 percent of qualified major league players in sprint speed in 2017.
+However, his sprint speed in his most recent MLB season (2023) was only in the 53rd percentile.
+He has also shown elite power, ranking 35th in average batted ball exit velocity in 2017, and 20 percent of his batted balls exiting at or above 105 mph.

 Personal life

 Cordero is a second cousin to Socrates Brito, who has played in MLB and the KBO League.